Volunteer Staff

 LEGAL COORDINATOR

-Amanda serves as the Program Director for TBTNF and is the A.D. of Residence Life at Penn State Harrisburg.
+Amanda serves as the Program Director for TBTN and is the Title IX Coordinator at Gettysburg College.
 She oversees campaigns such as 10 Points of Light and Respect My Red.
 Amanda works tirelessly to assist event holders with planning and organizing their walks, runs, vigils and educational programs.
 She holds a Master’s Degree in Counseling from Shippensburg University and created a Women’s Empowerment Program.
 She has presented to over 200,000 students and professionals across the country.

 Tierra Barber (she/her)